practicalli/spacemacs/documentation/comments.md

 ## `#_` - Reader Macro comment

 `#_` will comment out an expression and is completely ignored by Clojure, so the expression is never evaluated and therefore no value is returned.
-It can therefor be used to comment out expressions withing expressions.
+It can therefor be used to comment out expressions within expressions.

 ```clojure
 #_(str "Reader macro comment "